Markov's principle: Markov's rule

 Anne Troelstra proved that it is an admissible rule in Heyting arithmetic.
-Later, the logician Harvey Friedman showed that Markov's rule is an admissible rule in all of intuitionistic logic, Heyting arithmetic, and various other intuitionistic theories, using the Friedman translation.
+Later, the logician Harvey Friedman showed that Markov's rule is an admissible rule in first-order intuitionistic logic, Heyting arithmetic, and various other intuitionistic theories, using the Friedman translation.

 In Heyting arithmetic

 Markov's principle is equivalent in the language of arithmetic to:

 for $f$ a total recursive function on the natural numbers.

+In the presence of the Church's thesis principle, Markov's principle is equivalent to its form for primitive recursive functions.
+Using Kleene's T predicate, the latter may be expressed as double-negation elimination for $\exists w\; T_1(e, x, w)$, i.e.

 Realizability

-If constructive arithmetic is translated using realizability into a classical meta-theory that proves the $\omega$-consistency of the relevant classical theory (for example, Peano Arithmetic if we are studying Heyting arithmetic), then Markov's principle is justified: a realizer is the constant function that takes a realization that $P$ is not everywhere false to the unbounded search that successively checks if $P(0), P(1), P(2),\dots$ is true.
+If constructive arithmetic is translated using realizability into a classical meta-theory that proves the $\omega$-consistency of the relevant classical theory (for example, Peano arithmetic if we are studying Heyting arithmetic), then Markov's principle is justified: a realizer is the constant function that takes a realization that $P$ is not everywhere false to the unbounded search that successively checks if $P(0), P(1), P(2),\dots$ is true.
 If $P$ is not everywhere false, then by $\omega$-consistency there must be a term for which $P$ holds, and each term will be checked by the search eventually.
 If however $P$ does not hold anywhere, then the domain of the constant function must be empty, so although the search does not halt it still holds vacuously that the function is a realizer.
 By the Law of the Excluded Middle (in our classical metatheory), $P$ must either hold nowhere or not hold nowhere, therefore this constant function is a realizer.

 If instead the realizability interpretation is used in a constructive meta-theory, then it is not justified.
 Indeed, for first-order arithmetic, Markov's principle exactly captures the difference between a constructive and classical meta-theory.
-Specifically, a statement is provable in Heyting arithmetic with Extended Church's thesis if and only if there is a number that provably realizes it in Heyting arithmetic; and it is provable in Heyting arithmetic with Extended Church's thesis and Markov's principle if and only if there is a number that provably realizes it in Peano arithmetic.
+Specifically, a statement is provable in Heyting arithmetic with extended Church's thesis if and only if there is a number that provably realizes it in Heyting arithmetic; and it is provable in Heyting arithmetic with extended Church's thesis and Markov's principle if and only if there is a number that provably realizes it in Peano arithmetic.